fluxcd/flux/chart/flux/README.md

 ### Kubernetes

-Kubernetes >= v1.9 is recommended.
+Kubernetes >= v1.10 is recommended.
 Kubernetes v1.8 (the first to support Custom Resources) appears to have problems with repeated application of custom resources (see https://github.com/kubernetes/kubernetes/issues/53379).
-This means fluxd can fail to apply changes to FluxHelmRelease resources.
+This means fluxd can fail to apply changes to HelmRelease resources.

 ### Helm